Modern Slavery Statement — Gardening Chingford

 Gardening Chingford provides secure and confidential reporting channels for employees, contractors and external stakeholders to raise concerns about modern slavery and exploitation.
 Reports can be made anonymously and will be treated seriously and investigated promptly.
 All reports are protected from retaliation and we ensure whistleblowers receive appropriate support.
 Staff training emphasises the importance of speaking up and the availability of safe reporting routes.

+A young woman with long blonde hair in a garden, wearing a white sunhat, pink gardening gloves, and a navy blue top, is smiling while tending to flowering bushes and plants.
+She holds a garden trowel in one hand and appears to be enjoying outdoor gardening work.
+The garden features a lush, green lawn in the foreground, bordered by a variety of flowering plants, including pink and red blossoms on shrubs.
+In the background, tall trees and dense foliage create a natural outdoor environment typical of residential gardens in Chingford, Essex, with natural daylight illuminating the scene, indicating a clear, sunny day.
+The scene reflects outdoor lawn and garden maintenance, aligning with services offered by Gardening Chingford in the local area, enhancing the natural beauty of the garden for homeowners.
 Gardening Chingford will review this modern slavery statement annually to measure effectiveness, update policies, and publish outcomes internally.
 The annual review includes assessment of audit findings, incident reports, training completion rates and enhancements to reporting channels.
 By conducting a regular, transparent review we ensure our modern slavery policy remains robust, responsive and aligned with best practice in preventing forced labour and modern slavery in the horticulture and gardening sector.